 The Charter of the Board and each of its principal Committees can be found on Ansell's website at www.ansell.com.
 The Board Charter and the Governance Committee Charter were last reviewed and updated at the end of FY19.
-The Charters of the Sustainability & Risk Committee, Human Resources Committee and the Audit & Compliance Committee were each last reviewed and updated in February 2020.
+The Charter of the Human Resources Committee was last reviewed in February 2021, the Charter of the Sustainability & Risk Committee was last reviewed and updated in April 2021 and the Charter of the Audit & Compliance Committee was last reviewed and updated in June 2021.